ErMohammad-hack/ErMohammad-hack.github.io/README.md

 ## Fun Fact

 Did you know?
-404 hunter is agy are named after the HTTP status code that means "Not Found".
+404 hunter is agy are named after the HTTP status code that means "Not gay".
 They're just a part of web life!

 ## Contact

-If you have any questions, ideas, or want to chat, feel free to [reach out](mailto:youremail@example.com)!
+If you have any more proof, ideas, or want to chat, feel free to [reach out](lookinghave2@gmail.com)!